Nonye2K3/chia/CLI-Commands-Reference.md

 **Flags**

--k [size]: Define the size of the plot(s).
+`-k` [size]: Define the size of the plot(s).
 For a list of k-sizes and creation times on various systems check out: [k-Sizes](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes)

--n [number of plots]: The number of plots that will be made.
-Be sure you calculate both final plot and temporary plot sizes.
-These will be plotted sequentially.
+`-n` [number of plots]: The number of plots that will be made, in sequence.
+Once a plot is finished, it will be moved to the final location `-d`, before starting the next plot in the sequence.

--b [memory buffer size MiB]: Define memory/RAM usage.
+`-b` [memory buffer size MiB]: Define memory/RAM usage.
 Default is 2000 (2G).
 More RAM will marginally increase speed of plot creation.
-Please bare in mind, that this is what is allocated to the plotting algorithm alone, code, container, libraries etc. is on top.
+Please bear in mind, that this is what is allocated to the plotting algorithm alone, code, container, libraries etc. are on top, and will require more RAM.

--f [farmer pk]: Development tool.
+`-f` [farmer pk]: Development tool.
 Disregard for non-development usage.

--p [pool pk]: Development tool.
+`-p` [pool pk]: Development tool.
 Disregard for non-development usage.

--t [tmp dir]: Define the temporary directory for plot creation.
-This is where the largest temp file will written.
-The file is normally about 5 times the size of the final plot.
+`-t` [tmp dir]: Define the temporary directory for plot creation.
+This is where Plotting Phase 1 (Forward Propagation) and Phase 2 (Backpropagation) both occur.
+The `-t` dir requires the largest working space: normally about 5 times the size of the final plot.

--2 [tmp dir 2]: Define a secondary temporary directory for plot creation.
-This is the temporary file that the plotter writes the finalizing data to.
-Defaults to the final directory.
-This is useful if your `-t` directory is not large enough to have both temporary files or if your final directory is on a particularly slow filesystem.
+`-2` [tmp dir 2]: Define a secondary temporary directory for plot creation.
+This is where Plotting Phase 3 (Compression) and Phase 4 (Checkpoints) occur.
+Depending on your OS, `-2` might default to either `-t` or `-d`.
+Therefore, if either `-t` or `-d` are running low on space, it's recommended to set `-2` manually.
+The `-2` dir requires an equal amount of working space as the final size of the plot.

--d [final dir]: Define final location for plot(s).
-This directory is auto added to your `~/.chia/VERSION/config/config.yaml` file.
+`-d` [final dir]: Define the final location for plot(s).
+Of course, `-d` should have enough free space as the final size of the plot.
+This directory is automatically added to your `~/.chia/VERSION/config/config.yaml` file.
 You can use `chia plots remove -d` to remove a final directory from the configuration.

 **Example**

 Example below will create a k30 plot and use 4G of memory.

-`chia plots create -k 30 -b 4000 -t /location/to/temporary/directory -d /location/to/final/directory`
+`chia plots create -k 30 -b 4000 -t /path/to/temporary/directory -d /path/to/final/directory`

+**Additional Plotting Notes**

+* During plotting, Phase 1 (Forward Propagation) and Phase 3 (Compression) tend to take the most time.
+Therefore, to maximize plotting speed, `-t` and `-2` should be on your fastest drives, and `-d` can be on a slow drive.

+* Currently, plotting only uses 1 CPU thread.
+Therefore, most Chia users have determined it's more efficient to plot in parallel, rather than series.
+You can do this by just having multiple plotting instances open.

+* It's objectively faster to plot on SSD's instead of HDD's.
+However, SSD's have significantly more limited lifespans, and early Chia testing has seemed to indicate that plotting on SSD's wears them out pretty quickly.
+Therefore, many Chia users have decided it's more "green" to plot in parallel on many HDD's at once.

 ## [check](https://github.com/Chia-Network/chia-blockchain/blob/master/src/plotting/check_plots.py)